 The Fund’s goal is to provide an approach to managing MLP mutual funds that attempts to avoid certain shortcomings, including the “tax drag” of other currently available mutual fund offerings.

 Eagle Global Advisors is headquartered in Houston, TX and is a leading asset management firm specializing in MLP investment strategies.
-Eagle has been managing MLP strategies for approximately fourteen years and has over $2.2 billion under management in MLP strategies as of 03/31/ 2018.
+Eagle has been managing MLP strategies for approximately fourteen years and has $480 million under management in MLP strategies as of 03/31/2020.

 There is no guarantee the Fund will meet its objective.